 Continue to implement ongoing program to detect and identify non-stormwater discharges.
-Response to IDDE is reactive at this time.
-During 2016, the City will continue to follow the Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual.
-Staff will be purchasing equipment this year with Stormwater Capacity funds to assist with tracing efforts.
+IDDE is a reactive program at this time.
+During 2017, the City will continue to follow the Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual.
 Other program items to continue include:

-- Maintain City's Spill Hotline: (425)263-8088 - Complete training program outline. - MS4 Screening.
-The City is screening least 40% of its MS4 for illicit connections and discharges through annual catch basin and facility inspections (screening due December 31, 2017).
+- Maintain City's Spill Hotline: (425)263-8088 - Continue to implement the City's internal training program

+MS4 Screening.
+The City has screened at least 40% of its MS4 for illicit connections and discharges through annual catch basin and facility inspections (screening due December 31, 2017).